datacarpentry/image-processing/episodes/06-blurring.md

 program shows how to use the skimage Gaussian blur function.

 ~~~
-'''
+"""
  * Python script to demonstrate Gaussian blur.
  *
- * usage: python GaussBlur.py <filename> <kernel-size>
+ * usage: python GaussBlur.py <filename> <sigma>
-'''
+"""
+import skimage
+from skimage.viewer import ImageViewer
-import cv2, sys
+import sys

 # get filename and kernel size from command line
 filename = sys.argv[1]
-k = int(sys.argv[2])
+sigma = float(sys.argv[2])
 ~~~
 {: .python}

 In this case, the
 program takes two command-line parameters.
-The first is the filename of the image to filter, and the second is the kernel size, which as we learned above, must be odd.
-The program uses a square kernel for the filter.
+The first is the filename of the image to filter, and the second is the sigma of the Gaussian.

-In the program, we first import the `cv2` and `sys` libraries, as we have done before.
+In the program, we first import the required libraries, as we have done before.
 Then, we read the two command-line arguments.
 The first, the filename, should be familiar code by now.
-For the kernel size argument, we have to convert the second argument from a string, which is how all arguments are read into the program, into an integer, which is what we will use for our kernel size.
+For the sigma argument, we have to convert the second argument from a string, which is how all arguments are read into the program, into a float, which is what we will use for our sigma.
 This is done with the

-`k = int(sys.argv[2])`
+`sigma = float(sys.argv[2])`

 line of code.
-The `int()` function takes a string as its parameter, and returns the integer equivalent.
+The `float()` function takes a string as its parameter, and returns the floating point number equivalent.

-> ## What happens if the `int()` parameter does not look like a number?
+> ## What happens if the `float()` parameter does not look like a number?
 (10 min)
 >
-> In the program fragment, we are using the `int()` function to *parse* the
+> In the program fragment, we are using the `float()` function to *parse* the
 > second command-line argument, which comes in to the program as a string,
 > and convert it into an integer.
 What happens if the second command-line
 > argument does not look like an integer?
 Let us perform an experiment to find